 - crimes in which the Institute determines that the incident represents an ongoing threat to the campus community.
 If a robbery suspect has already been detained, the crime is not considered a threat to the community and no warning is sent.
 When issuing Clery Act Safety Alerts under the Clery Act, Georgia Tech withholds as confidential the names of victims.

-- Clery Act Safety Alerts shall be decided on a case by-case basis in light of all the facts surrounding the crime.
-Additionally, GTPD may, in some circumstances, issue Clery Act Safety Alerts when there is a pattern of crimes against persons or property.
-The Georgia Tech Police Investigation Division commander or designee will consult with the Chief of Police to determine if an alert is warranted.
-If so, the Investigations Division commander will draft the Clery Act Safety Alert email for review by Institute Communications before distributing the email campus wide.
+Clery Act Safety Alerts are decided on a case by-case basis in light of all the facts surrounding the crime.
+In some circumstances, GTPD may issue Clery Act Safety Alerts when there is a pattern of crimes against persons or property.
+The GTPD Criminal Investigation Division commander or designee will consult with the Chief of Police to determine if an alert is warranted.
+If so, the Investigations Division commander will draft the Clery Act Safety Alert email for review by Institute Communications before distributing the email campus-wide.
 Institute Communications may also publish the information on the Institute’s main webpage and/or distribute it to local media outlets.
 For incidents involving off-campus crimes, GTPD may issue a Clery Act Safety Alert if the crime occurred in a location used and frequented by the campus community.

-- Crime Alerts are sent by the Georgia Tech Police Department in an effort to deter and prevent crime by informing the Tech community of recent criminal activity in the area.
+Crime Alerts are sent by the Georgia Tech Police Department in an effort to deter and prevent crime by informing the Tech community of recent criminal activity in the area.
 The Georgia Tech Police Department releases email bulletins regarding incidents within our own community and the surrounding area.
 Crime alerts are automatically sent via email to all Georgia Tech students, faculty, and staff.
-Students, faculty, and staff can sign up for GTENS via Passport.

-This map illustrates the Clery Act Safety Alert boundaries for the GT main campus.
-Crimes that satisfy the above mentioned criteria and are found to have occurred within the boundary are sent out as safety alerts; in rare circumstances crimes that fall outside the boundary may be sent out as alerts as well.
+A map illustrating the Clery Act Safety Alert boundaries for the GT main campus can be found below.
+Notification of crimes that satisfy the above-mentioned criteria and have occurred within this boundary are sent out as safety alerts; in rare circumstances, notification of crimes that fall outside this boundary may be sent out as alerts as well.